Links on Android Authority may earn us a commission. Learn more.

 How to recover deleted emails from Gmail

-Unless you’re a digital packrat, eventually, you’re going to start deleting emails from your Gmail account.
+Unless you’re a digital packrat, you will eventually start deleting emails from your Gmail account.
 But what if you’re a little too enthusiastic with that delete button clicking, and you end up deleting something you shouldn’t have?
 Can you get it back?
-Well – yes and no. Let’s take a look at how to recover deleted emails from Gmail.
+Well — yes and no. Let’s take a look at how to recover deleted emails from Gmail.

 Read more: How to empty the trash in Gmail

 To recover a deleted email from Gmail, you can get it back if it's in the trash.
-But if it's deleted from the trash, then it's impossible to get back unless you're backing up your emails to your computer using IMAP/POP.
+Deleted emails will stay in the trash for 30 days.
+If it's deleted from the trash, it's impossible to get back unless you're backing up your emails to your computer using IMAP/POP.

 JUMP TO KEY SECTIONS